griffda/PROCESS-/documentation/proc-pages/installation.md

 Below are instructions of how to install the applications, code and dependencies such that you can begin working on Process.

 ## Supported environments
+**Please note, only Python3.8 is supported, Python3.9 and Python3.6 are not.**
 PROCESS is natively supported on Ubuntu 20.
 Other Linux distributions will be able to successfully build and execute PROCESS however may give inconsistent results due to version disparities of dynamically linked libraries.

+There are three supported ways to run Process on a non-native Ubuntu 20.04 machine:
+1. WSL (Windows Subsytem for Linux- if you are a Widnows user)- go [here](#ubuntu-and-windows-using-windows-subsystem-for-linux-and-installing-visual-studio-code).
+1. Docker (for users on privileged machines that are of the wrong OS)- go [here](#docker-container).
+1. Singularity (mainly for use on shared resources e.g. Freia)- go [here](#singularity-container).

 Using the Windows Subsystem for Linux (on Windows) or a containerised environment is the recommended way to build, test, and run PROCESS on any OS other than Ubuntu 20.
 Documentation on Ubuntu for WSL can be found [here](https://ubuntu.com/wsl) for a deeper description of how they function together and the advantages of use.

 ## Ubuntu and Windows (using Windows Subsystem for Linux) and Installing Visual Studio Code
-**Please note, only Python3.8 is supported, Python3.9 and Python3.6 are not.**
+*This section is for users on a Windows system, if you are a MacOS or priviledged machine user please go [here](#docker-container), or if you are a using a shared resource, please go [here](#singularity-container).*

 To install Windows Subsystem for Linux (WSL) follow the 'Manual Installation Steps' [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Choose WSL 2 and Ubuntu 20 (if installing from the Microsoft store then Ubuntu 20 is installed by default).